eqcss/eqcss/README.md

 By default the plugin execute once when the content loads, and also whenever it detects browser resize (similar to `@media` queries).
 The `EQCSS.apply()` function can be called manually on other events too, like keyup or clicks, or even when specific elements are interacted with.

+> Note: Because EQCSS has the ability to execute JavaScript instructions stored inside EQCSS syntax, site owners using EQCSS _should not allow_ unstruted user-supplied EQCSS syntax to be parsed and run with the EQCSS plugin.
+The risk is that users could execute malicious JavaScript instructions that could exfiltrate sensitive data from their session on your site to another server where it could be recorded.
+This is the same vulnerability as any 3rd party JavaScript plugin that can be used to execute JavaScript instructions.

 ## Designing with Element Queries

 Element Queries have the following syntax: